franciskershaw/festiviews/testing.md

 ![Navbar signed out](static/images/nav-signed-out.png)

-* Once a user is signed in, the navigation bar updates from 'Sign In' to 'Sign Out', and therefore the user is able to sign out from any page they are browsing ont he site. **1 click.**
+* Once a user is signed in, the navigation bar updates from 'Sign In' to 'Sign Out', and therefore the user is able to sign out from any page they are browsing on the site. **1 click.**

 ![Navbar](static/images/navbar.png)